How Super Bowl Cross-Sport Bets Can Benefit Bettors

 As Sunday gets closer, we find ourselves searching for those last few bets to make before Super Bowl kickoff.
-With so many different wagers available, it?s important to shop different markets that may align with the same edge, to find better value with a correlated wager.
+With so many different wagers available, it’s important to shop different markets that might align with the same edge, to find better value with a correlated wager.

 For example, there are cross-sport bets that allow you to combine the NBA or NHL with Super Bowl wagers.
 On Super Bowl Sunday, the Boston Celtics play host to the Memphis Grizzlies in the NBA while the Washington Capitals play the San Jose Sharks at home in the NHL.
 You can go head-to-head with a player from either of those games, with a Chiefs or Eagles player from the Super Bowl.

-While the NFL side of the bet may not be an exact match to the individual line or wager for the game, it can closely relate and provide a better cash out if it hits.
+While the NFL side of the bet might not be an exact match to the individual line or wager for the game, it can closely relate and provide a better cash-out if it hits.

 Dallas Goedert receptions (+100) or Jayson Tatum assists (-130)